jdelgado-dtlabs/DU-Inventory-Manager/README.md

 It is recommended to attach a trigger to turn on the board and the screen at the same time.
 This can be achieved with a simple Manual Switch attached to a relay that is attached to both the programming board and the screen.
 Turning on the switch turns on both.
 You can replace the switch with any trigger device.

 ## Customizing the screen
-Edit the begining of the [screen1.lua](src/screen1.lua) file before you paste it or within the in-game editor and put our title and background text:
+Edit the begining of the [screen1.lua](src/screen1.lua) file before you paste it or within the in-game editor and put your title and background text:

 ```lua
 local title = "Inventory" -- export: Name your display.